open-sdg/open-sdg/docs/open-sdg-features.md

 Open SDG platforms are very customisable and there are a variety of optional features which can be easily configured.

+## Multilingual
+By default, the site is created in English (?).
+However, it is possible to change the default language of the site and make the site available in multiple languages.

+An example of a site just using the English language (default) is the [UK site](https://sustainabledevelopment-uk.github.io/).

+An example of a site using multiple languages is the [Armenian site](https://armstat.github.io/sdg-site-armenia/).

 ## Maps
 By default, data uploaded to an Open SDG platform is displayed on a chart and a table.
 You can configure your platform and data to also display data on a map.